tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

     string result = CustomerInformation.GetFormattedAddress("a", "", "b", "c", "d");

     // assert - test our expectations
-    Assert.AreEqual&lt;string&gt;("a&lt;br/&gt;b c, d", result);
+    Assert.AreEqual<string&gt;("a<br/&gt;b c, d", result);
 }</pre>

 <div class="note">
   Note: The code in this function follows a common pattern for creating tests, called the <a href="http://c2.com/cgi/wiki?ArrangeActAssert" title="Read about the AAA pattern">AAA (Arrange, Act, Assert) pattern</a>.
 This is one more method I use to keep my tests consistent (and consistency improves maintainability and readability), though I usually do not include the comments.
 </div>

 Our test method calls the new GetFormattedAddress method with values for all of the arguments but address2, which is passed as an empty string.
-Then we use the Assert.AreEqual(_expected_,_actual_) method to tell the test framework that we expect the result to match the string <code class="codespan">"a&lt;br /&gt;b c, d"</code>.
+Then we use the Assert.AreEqual(_expected_,_actual_) method to tell the test framework that we expect the result to match the string <code class="codespan">"a<br /&gt;b c, d"</code>.
 On running this test (Ctrl+R, A), Visual Studio will give us a little green checkmark to indicate that the code met our expectations (no Assertions were in error).

 _Note: if you are following along with this project in Visual Studio, you will need to add a &#8220;using UnitTestPresentation;&#8221; to the top of your test class_